The flags of Cuba and Venezuela

 Maduro is every bit the dictator that Chavez was.
 There are no civil rights to speak of, as journalists get jailed if they dare report honestly about the condition of the country.
 Like Cuba, accurate figures are difficult to obtain, but thousands – and more likely tens of thousands – of Venezuelans have been killed by government forces loyal first to Chavez and now to Maduro for “resistance to authority.”
 Prisons are overcrowded and inhumane.

 To keep control, Maduro sends a paramilitary group called “colectivos” to various neighborhoods to keep order.
-These are basically armed thugs loyal to Maduro who use fear and violence against the citizenry.
+These are armed thugs loyal to Maduro who use fear and violence against the citizenry.

 Food and utilities remain in short supply.
 A 2016 study found that seventy-five percent of the population lost weight due to a lack of food.
 When food is available, the government elites always get it first, leaving whatever is left for the rest of the population.
-The country remains poverty-stricken and those with the means and ability to do so have left.
+The country remains poverty-stricken, and those with the means and ability to do so have left.

 Venezuela remains a failed socialist state and a humanitarian disaster.
 When the individual and the dignity of human life are no longer respected and the whole of society falls under the reign of those whose goal is to seek power above all else, great suffering follows.